hopeliz/audio-playlist/README.md

 # audio-playlist
-Audio Playlist for Ohio University's History of Rock course
+Audio Playlist for Ohio University's History of Rock course.